-- Sift flour with baking powder and salt, keep aside.
+- Sift the flour with baking powder and salt, keep aside.

-- In a bowl beat all the wet ingredients, add sugar and beat some more.
+- In a different bowl, beat all the wet ingredients, then add the sugar and beat some more.

 - Add the flour to the wet ingredients and mix gently.

-- Add the almonds to the dough, do not over mix.
+- Add the almonds to the dough, fold gently, and do not over-mix.

 - Dust the baking sheet with flour or use a parchment paper.
 Transfer the dough to it.

-- Wet your hands with cold water or dust them with flour, and give the dough a rectangle shape.
-Should be 1 inch high.
+- Wet your hands with cold water or dust them with flour, and give the dough a rectangle shape. it Should be 1 inch high.

 - Bake in a preheated oven 300F/150C for 35 minutes.

-- Take it out of the oven and let it rest for 10 minutes, slice into ½ inch slices and place them on the
+- Take it out of the oven and let it rest for 10 minutes, slice the log into ½ inch slices and place the slices on the baking sheet.

 - Increase the ovens temperature to 350F/180C.